bigbagy/NLP-document-parsing-and-clustering/README.md

 # NLP-document-auto-clustering

-written with Python3.6.5 and tested in CentOS Linux release 7.5.1804 (Core); (partially tested in Ubuntu 16.0.4 )
+written in Python3.6.5 and tested in CentOS Linux release 7.5.1804 (Core); (partially tested in Ubuntu 16.0.4 )

-### Drop any document files into  "/src/files" folder and this script will auto analyse and cluster them based on their related topics
+### Drop any document files into  "/src/files" folder and this script will auto analyse and cluster files based on their related topics

 Key features:

-- Support most common document formats including pdf, word docx, powerpoint pptx, txt
+- Support most document formats including pdf, word docx, powerpoint pptx, txt

 - Auto-detection of file language